 Step 5: Combine the Ingredients

-Remove the sauce from heat:
+Remove sauce from heat:

 1. Stir in provolone cheese until melted and smooth.